finalclass/boolmap/README.md

 __Array access__

-You can treat the BoolMap as an array:
+You work with BoolMap as with an array:

 ```js